Arshapjoy/ArshaPJoy/README.md

 - 🔭 Process Analyst @ Target Corporation
 - 🌱 Currently pursuing MCA Artificial Intelligence
-- 👯I'm aspired to be a data professional
+- 👯I'm aspired to be a AI professional
 - Mastering Datascience and AI techniques everyday
 - curious about the AI Applications in daily life